 When choosing who could fill this important role, try and think of people who will actually make a difference – for instance your study group, where everybody has planned to go through the same hundred questions that day.
 If you don’t manage them, you need an excuse.

 Be accountable to your family, your spouse or and even your parents.
 Sometimes nothing works better than being accountable to children – you know a five or six year old won’t buy any story that you sell them – instead, they’ll keep asking!
 In essence, think of a person who will nag you about not having done your work every day.

 So, these three strategies combined will definitely help you to get the work done on days when you absolutely lack any motivation.
-Break things, including the bit that leads to the work into small chunks, have small rewards along the way and make yourself accountable to someone apart from your own brain.
-Your brain, being a powerful and decisive tool protects and prevents you from doing all that work.
-You need to have your own set of strategies to trick it and be someone who goes above the bar, not below it.
+Break things, including the bit that leads to the work into small chunks to break down the amount of time you have looming ahead of you.
+Have small rewards along the way to give yourself study motivation to complete each set of tasks, and make yourself accountable to someone apart from your own brain.
+Your brain, being a powerful and decisive tool, protects and prevents you from doing all that work.
+You need to have your own set of strategies and formed study habits to trick it and be someone who goes above the bar, not below it.
 Working on days when you feel doing it does not count.
-It is on days when you do not want to but succeed in the end that matter.
+It is on days when you do not want to but succeed in the end that matters.
 Make a difference.